Ansell's Brewery Ltd.

-In this image is the entrance for the Brewer's offices with beer tankers awaiting filling.
+Gate No.5 was also used as the entrance for employees of the Brewer's offices.
+Here can be seen some beer tankers awaiting filling.
 The fermentation block can also be seen, along with one of the chimneys for the power house.

 The reception or 'posh' entrance would have been for those visiting the brewery on business, along, of course, for the management of the brewery.
 There was a commissionaire to open the door and doff his cap to important guests and a receptionist who probably had telephone duties.
 Check out the inlaid Ansell's logo in the floor.

 Ansell's employed an army in the offices with people undertaking tasks that can all be done by computers nowadays.
 Here we can see lots of employees in the Hollerith Department - if you don't know that term then look it up to see how things were done by machines back in the day.
 It will not be surprising to learn that the inventor's company would eventually become IBM.